ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbd_host_app.md

   - `WinUsbIF_FlushPipe` flushes the cached data of a pipe.
   - `WinUsbIF_ResetPipe` resets a pipe.
   - `WinUsbIF_GetOverlappedResult` retrieves the overlapped result.
-- `.\WinUSB_Test\WinUSB_Test.cpp` is the main application source file that contains the application class `CWinUSB_TestApp`.
+- `./WinUSB_Test/WinUSB_Test.cpp` is the main application source file that contains the application class `CWinUSB_TestApp`.
-- `.\WinUSB_Test\WinUSB_Test.rc` is a listing of all of the Microsoft Windows resources that the program uses (located in the `.\WinUSB_Test\res` subdirectory).
+- `./WinUSB_Test/WinUSB_Test.rc` is a listing of all of the Microsoft Windows resources that the program uses (located in the `./WinUSB_Test/res` subdirectory).
-- `.\WinUSB_Test\WinUSB_TestDlg.cpp` implements the code of the client's dialog and calls the functions specified in `.\USB\WinUsbIF.cpp`.
+- `./WinUSB_Test/WinUSB_TestDlg.cpp` implements the code of the client's dialog and calls the functions specified in `./USB/WinUsbIF.cpp`.
 This is the actual place where the interaction between the USB Host and the USB Device is defined.

+\endif